mvp3/DejaView/README.md

 This button shows a dialog that displays the current view parameters.
 If Deja View is enabled, these parameters will be saved to the document when the document is saved.

+##### Apply Last View
+This button applies the last Deja View view parameters to the current document.
+This should automatically happen when a document is loaded.
+This button simply offers a manual method.

 ##### Defaults
 This button resets all options to the default.
 It prompts before performing the reset.

+##### View Logs
+This button shows a dialog that displays the Deja View logs that correspond to the active document.

 ##### Update URL
 The Internet URL for Deja View to use when checking for updates.